About ICRC

 About ICRC…

-The Institute of Conflict Resolution and Communication (ICRC) is a premiere educational provider of conflict resolution and communication programs that stands apart because our signature approach is both multidisciplinary and humanistic, rooted directly in the conflict resolution field.
+The Institute of Conflict Resolution and Communication (ICRC) is a premiere educational provider of conflict resolution and communication programs that stands apart because our signature approach uses Evidence-Based Best Practices that are Transformative, Humanistic, and Multidisciplinary, rooted directly in the Conflict Resolution Field.
 ICRC applies a holistic perspective to all programs, which is based on strong theory, solid research, and best practices.
-Our programs are based on the foundations of academic scholarship and best practices.
 All trainings are relevant for professional development as well as personal growth.
 ICRC delivers state of the art programs for professionals and practitioners with a delivery format that is far from traditional training!

 The Trainers & Faculty Members of ICRC…